 First things first: if you’re looking to start quantifying your investment in data with practical advice and step-by-step calculation worksheets, look no further — get the white paper The Data ROI Toolkit: How to Determine the Value of Your Data Initiatives.

-Different Avenues to ROI for Analytics
+Different Avenues to ROI for Data Analytics

 The reality of measuring the return on investments in data teams and projects — and especially for data tools and technologies — can be particularly challenging.
-Therefore, the first step in calculating ROI for analytics is to define “success” for the particular business and considering all the ways — both directly and indirectly — that data, or a data department, has made contributions.
+Therefore, the first step in calculating ROI for data analytics is to define “success” for the particular business and considering all the ways — both directly and indirectly — that data, or a data department, has made contributions.
 Value can come in many different forms, so part of the work involved is considering all the possible ways that data could be driving success.

-How to Increase ROI for Analytics
+How to Increase ROI for Data Analytics

 The fact is that simply purchasing a tool or hiring a team to do data science will not magically bring ROI — there is no silver bullet.
 It takes organizational change (from high-level management down to each individual contributor) to get true value from data.
 An ESI Thought Lab survey on ROI with AI says, "With frequently high upfront costs in data preparation, technology adoption, and people development, it takes time and scale to generate significant returns.
 Just to reach break-even takes 17 months on average for the typical firm."
 Organizations should remain patient during the initial scaling phase before rushing to identify ROI from data analytics that may not have manifested yet.